maryvilledev/cnvm/README.md

 - [Docker](http://docker.io)  - particularly @boucher 's current cr-combined fork

 <sub>(P.S. btw - you can execute hot / cold migrations of cnvm's as well as 'classic' microservice containers)</sub>
-<sub>(P.S. sneakers was the internal project name for this effort - hence why you see it in the docs/vids/code)</sub>
+<sub>(P.P.S. sneakers was the internal project name for this effort - hence why you see it in the docs/vids/code)</sub>

 -----